-If the financial position of the insurer is not consistent with a solvent run-off, the strategy may still be to secure continuity of cover and payments for existing life policies.
-In some jurisdictions this may be achieved by an insolvent run-off within some form of administration, where the administrator will seek to transfer the existing life insurance portfolios to other solvent insurers.
+If the financial position of the insurer is not consistent with a solvent run-off, the strategy may still be to secure continuity of cover and payments for existing life policies, although where an insurer has failed due to under-pricing or unsustainable guarantees, it may not be possible or desirable to provide for continuity on the same terms and pricing.
+In some jurisdictions, continuity may be achieved by an insolvent run-off within some form of administration, where the administrator will seek to transfer the existing life insurance portfolios to other solvent insurers.

 In some jurisdictions entry into administration may allow service providers under the terms of service contracts to terminate provision of critical shared services that are necessary to support insurance and other functions.
 This could potentially result in disruption to continuity of payments to policyholders.
-It may also trigger contractual rights for derivative counterparties to exercise early termination rights and close out contracts (including crossdefault clauses affecting other group companies), which could destroy value and require the insurer to re-hedge its portfolios.
+Entry into administration may also trigger contractual rights for derivative counterparties to exercise early termination rights and closeout contracts (including cross-default clauses affecting other group companies), which could destroy value and require the insurer to re-hedge its portfolios.
+Contractual rights for policyholders under certain kinds of policies may also be triggered by entry into administration.